jthmiller/shell-novice/_episodes/06-script.md

 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.

-Then we save the file by
+Then we save the file in vim by:
 1. hitting escape
 2. then `Shift-:` to tell vim that we are passing commands rather than typing,
 3. and type `wq` and hitting enter

 Check that the directory `molecules` now contains a file called `middle.sh`.

-If this didn't go well, you can use: echo 'head -n 15 octane.pdb | tail -n 5' > middle.sh
+If this didn't go well and you are not in vim, you can use: echo 'head -n 15 octane.pdb | tail -n 5' > middle.sh

-Once we have saved the file,
-we can ask the shell to execute the commands it contains.
+Once we have saved the file,we can ask the shell to execute the commands it contains.
 Our shell is called `bash`, so we run the following command:

 ~~~